D3jag0re/ec2-instance/README.md

 - [ ] Set up a custom domain name for your website using Amazon Route 53.
 - [ ] Implement HTTPS using a free SSL/TLS certificate from Let’s Encrypt.
 - [ ] Create a simple CI/CD pipeline using ~~AWS CodePipeline~~ Github Actions to automatically deploy changes to your website.
-(Note: Using gitHub Actions Instead)

 ## Learning Outcomes